Filek-Zelebi: Africa

+Anna Angelopoulous stated that type AaTh 425L also exists in North Africa.

+Egypt

 Scholar Hasan M. El-Shamy collected a tale from a teller who lived in a Nubian village in Southern Egypt.
 In this tale, titled The Sultan of the Underwater, a childless woman goes to the river Nile and prays to God to have a daughter and she will fulfill a vow.
 A daughter is born to her.
 Years later, the girl tells her mother that whenever she goes to the river, a rock pinches her and tells her to remind her mother of her vow.
 The woman takes her daughter to the river and sits her on the stone.
 Suddenly, the stone sinks into the earth and takes her to the king of the underwater, since the stone was his slave.
 The girl lives with the king of the underwater, but is given a sleeping potion every night before she goes to bed.
 Some time later, a crow warns the girl that her mother died.
 The sultan gives her a purse of gold and orders the slave to take her to visit her mother.
 The mother is not dead, after all, and the girl spends three days with her.
 Some female neighbours mock the girl for the black slave that is accompanying her, since they think he is her husband.
 This happens a second time, and the girl tells her neighbours she is given a sleeping potion after supper, so she does not see her husband at night.
 The neighbours then advise her to toss the drink and feign sleep.
 It happens thus: the girl discovers her husband is a "fair-complexioned" man, with a locked door on his thigh.
 The girl opens the key on the door and enters it; inside, goldsmiths, upholsterers and cabinetmakers.
 Suddenly, the sultan of the underwater realizes his wife is inside the door and pulls her out, banishing her.
 She wanders off until she passes by the palaces of her three sisters-in-law: the elder two do acknowledge her as their brother's wife, but push her away; the youngest welcomes to her palace, where she gives birth to a boy looking like his father.
 Later, the sultan of the underwater pays a visit to his three sisters in search of his wife.